-- Adopt a growth mindset and engage in reflective practice regarding teaching and learning. - Take an active role in developing an understanding of College culture, policies and procedures. - Work with their mentor to identify specific areas of focus for improving their teaching practice. - Work with their mentor (and Supervising Dean as needed) to identify priorities and areas of focus for future professional development and growth. - Solicit feedback from a wide array of sources and be open to new ideas, questioning established thinking, growth, development and change.
+- Adopt a growth mindset and engage in reflective practice regarding teaching and learning. - Organize and schedule meetings (at least one each year) with the entire mentoring team to solicit feedback, comments, and suggestions for improving the Portfolios and Professional Project. - Take an active role in developing an understanding of Jackson College culture, policies, and procedures. - Work with their mentor to identify specific areas of focus for improving their teaching practice. - Work with their mentor (and Supervising Dean as needed) to identify priorities and areas of focus for future professional development and growth. - Solicit feedback from a wide array of sources and be open to new ideas, questioning established thinking, growth, development, and change.